Gaussian elimination: Computing ranks and bases

 where the stars are arbitrary entries, and a, b, c, d, e are nonzero entries.
 This echelon matrix T contains a wealth of information about A: the rank of A is 5, since there are 5 nonzero rows in T; the vector space spanned by the columns of A has a basis consisting of its columns 1, 3, 4, 7 and 9 (the columns with a, b, c, d, e in T), and the stars show how the other columns of A can be written as linear combinations of the basis columns.
-This is a consequence of the distributivity of the dot product in the expression of a linear map as a matrix.

 All of this applies also to the reduced row echelon form, which is a particular row echelon format.